 If the Use proportional figures box is checked, then any numbers in the symbol use glyphs in the font that have differing widths, if available.
 If this box is not checked, which is the default, then numbers use “tabular” glyphs that all have the same width.

-If the Disable mark italic correction box is checked, then any accents and marks attached to the symbol are not shifted to account for the italic slant angle when the symbol uses an italic style.
+If the Enable mark italic correction box is checked, then any accents and marks attached to the symbol are shifted to account for the italic slant angle when the symbol uses an italic style.

-If the Disable mark bold style box is checked, then any accents and marks attached to the symbol always use a non-bold style.
-If this box is not checked, then any marks attached to a symbol having a bold style will be taken from the fonts for the bold style.
+If the Enable mark bold style box is checked, then any accents and marks attached to the symbol will use a bold style whenever the symbol itself uses a bold style.
+If this box is not checked, then any marks attached to a symbol having a bold style will be taken from the fonts for the upright non-bold style.